observIQ/bindplane-agent/README.md

 </p>
 <p align="center">
   <i>
-    Learn how to connect BindPlane Agent to telemetry <a href="https://observiq.com/docs/resources/sources">sources</a> and <a href="https://observiq.com/docs/resources/destinations">destinations</a>, and use <a href="https://observiq.com/docs/resources/processors">processors</a> to transform data.
+    Learn how to connect BindPlane Distro for OpenTelemetry Collector to telemetry <a href="https://observiq.com/docs/resources/sources">sources</a> and <a href="https://observiq.com/docs/resources/destinations">destinations</a>, and use <a href="https://observiq.com/docs/resources/processors">processors</a> to transform data.
   </i>
 </p>

-## Why BindPlane Agent?
+## Why BindPlane Distro for OpenTelemetry Collector?

 If you're managing telemetry at scale you'll run in to these problems sooner or later: